CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-6.md

     --query id \
     --output tsv)
 ```

 Excellent.
-At this point, we have bound the Custom Location resource to the Azure Arc extension and namespace that we'll want to deploy into.
-We can now go ahead and create an Event Grid Topic!
+At this point, we have bound the Custom Location resource to the Azure Arc extension that we created through the portal.
+We've also bound it to a namespace in our Kubernetes Cluster, where we want the Event Grid resources to be deployed.
+With that in place, we can now go ahead and create an Event Grid Topic hosted on our Azure Arc enabled Kubernetes cluster!

 ## Creating an Event Grid Topic on Event Grid for Kubernetes in our Azure Arc Enabled Kubernetes Cluster